x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/manage-dags.md

 |Multiple DAGs deployed across two datacenters  <br/> |Locate witness server on a Microsoft Azure virtual network to enable automatic datacenter failover, or  <br/> Locate witness server in the datacenter that is considered primary for each DAG.
 Additional options include:  <br/> • Using the same witness server for multiple DAGs  <br/> • Using a DAG member to act as a witness server for a different DAG  <br/> |
 |Single or Multiple DAGs deployed across more than two datacenters  <br/> |In this configuration, the witness server should be located in the datacenter where you want the majority of quorum votes to exist.  <br/> |

-When a DAG has been deployed across two datacenters, a new configuration option in Exchange 2013 is to use a third location for hosting the witness server.
+When a DAG has been deployed across two datacenters, you can now use a third location for hosting the witness server.
 If your organization has a third location with a network infrastructure that is isolated from network failures that affect the two datacenters in which your DAG is deployed, then you can deploy the DAG's witness server in that third location, thereby configuring your DAG with the ability automatically failover databases to the other datacenter in response to a datacenter-level failure event.
 If your organization only has two physical locations, you can use a Microsoft Azure virtual network as a third location to place your witness server.

 #### Specifying a witness server and witness directory during DAG creation